jtpereyda/libdasm/README.txt

       enum Mode mode          // mode: MODE_32 or MODE_16
 );

-First argument is a refence to INSTRUCTION structure.
+First argument is a reference to INSTRUCTION structure.
 There is no need to initialize the structure prior to function call, get_instruction will take care of filling it.